Companies use New Mexico factoring company programs to get the cash their business needs to maintain and grow operations.

 TCI Business Capital provides an easy setup to get started in just three easy steps.

 Step One – Get a quote from us by filling out the form on this page or calling 800-707-4845.

 Step Two – Once you’re set up, you’ll submit your invoices to us.

 Step Three – Get cash.
 We pay you same-day on your invoices, giving you the cash you need to meet payroll, catch up on bills or invest in new resources.
 We’ll make sure your customer pays the invoice so that you can focus on your business.

-With invoice factoring, approvals are quick, setup is easy and funding is within 24 hours.
+With invoice factoring, setup is easy and funding is within 24 hours.
 The amount of cash available to you grows as your business grows.
-This is why many companies choose New Mexico factoring company programs for their funding choice.
+This is why many companies choose TCI Business Capital’s New Mexico invoice factoring programs for their financing.

 TCI Business Capital has provided factoring company services to businesses throughout New Mexico since 1994, including:

 To learn more about TCI Business Capital’s invoice factoring programs call (800) 707-4845.

 New Mexico is home to just over 2 million people.
 The largest city is Albuquerque and accounts for more than 25 percent of the state’s total population.
 Other large cities include the state capital of Santa Fe, and Las Cruces and Rio Rancho.